Topic

 In the event of a rejection, the foreign service mission shall inform the applicant about the possibility of submitting an application for a residence permit through the Norwegian foreign service mission and the employer’s right to submit such an application from Norway with written authorisation.

-8. Information to the applicant when an entry visa has been granted
+See chapter 14 of UDI 2020‑011 for information that must be provided to the applicant when an entry visa has been granted.